 The facility utilizes video monitoring equipment, positioned in specific locations for the operators to view.
 The video monitoring is recorded with digital video recording and network video recording.
 Each camera has its own specific DVR and the retention rate for each camera recording is 30 days.
-The facility has 190 cameras that are monitored by duty post staff, controlled, and accessed by investigators and supervisors as needed.
+The facility has 171 cameras that are monitored by duty post staff, controlled, and accessed by investigators and supervisors as needed.
 These cameras monitor the perimeter and key areas of the facility.
 There are interior cameras that are also Pan - Tilt - Zoom and fixed devices that are monitored from the Control Room.
-The Marion CI camera coverage is monitored twenty-four hours-a-day by a dedicated officer located in the control center and the onsite review did not indicate any concerns with cross gender monitoring.
-The current staffing plan and video monitoring system is adequate for the protection of Offenders from sexual abuse.
-The facility has identified blind spot areas throughout the facility where enhanced camera coverage will eliminate potential soft spots, including the outer perimeter.
-The facility has implemented preventive measures until the installation of the cameras can be fulfilled and that is additional unannounced security rounds documented within these areas.
+The Richmond CI camera coverage is monitored twenty-four hours-a-day by a dedicated officer located in the control center and the onsite review did not indicate any concerns with cross gender monitoring.
+The current staffing plan and video monitoring system is adequate for the protection of offenders from sexual abuse.

 The auditor confirmed the security levels for each shift, support staff, administrative staff, maintenance staff, and management by comparing the staff assigned to the daily duty rosters.
 The facility Warden interview indicated the factors considered in the development of this staffing plan includes, accepted detention and correctional practices, and no judicial findings of inadequacy from Federal, internal, or external bodies.
-The composition of the Offender population averaged 613 Offenders and the facility staffing plan predicated to include 691 Offenders.
-Correctional officers and supervisors monitor each housing unit conduct unannounced rounds throughout the day.
+The composition of the offender population averaged 520 offenders and the facility staffing plan predicated to include 717 offenders.
+Correctional officers and supervisors monitor each housing unit and conduct unannounced rounds throughout the day.
 All programming activities are during dayshift hours and the facility provides additional staff to accommodate these needs with the addition of staff to monitor these areas.
 This auditor verified this process during the site inspection as the staffing levels were consistent with the daily roster report.
 The elements of State, Local Laws, Regulations, Standards, and other relevant factors are considered when developing the staffing plan.
-There were 1 substantiated allegation of sexual and 64 total incidents considered prior to the review of the current staffing plan.
+There were 2 substantiated allegations of sexual abuse reported by the facility and 9 total incidents considered prior to the review of the current staffing plan.

-115.13 (b) - The facility provided information during the Pre-Audit Questionnaire process indicating 0 deviations within the staffing plan in the last 12 months.
+115.13 (b) - The facility provided information during the Pre-Audit Questionnaire process indicating no deviations within the staffing plan in the last 12 months.
 The agency policy 1607, pages 13-14 explain the post chart, pull post, and relief factor evaluations designed to enhance staffing efforts within the facility.